 Disputes

-Any disagreement between Brigade members should be referred to the Captain.
+Any disagreement between Brigade members should be referred to the Captains.
 Where the matter is of sufficient importance that it is considered that the interest of the Brigade as a whole is involved, then the matter should be referred to a meeting of the brigade.

 Ultimately, the Council is the final authority on matters affecting the Brigades within the Shire, and may resolve any dispute not finalised.